 Nuart has brought street art to the city in a big way.
 Each year has seen different parts opened up for street art.
-From the Harbourside to Holbourne Place.
+From the Harbourside to Holbourn Street.
 Murals can be seen large scale on the sides of buildings and hidden away down alleys and in the Tunnels.
 Most of the street art is curated but some are not.
 The chances are that you’ll discover many other places that are not on this list.